radiantlogic-v8/documentation-ia-product/documentation/downloads/01-downloads.md

 ### Dependencies

 > [!warning] Descartes by default **requires** the use of IAP version **1.8 or higher**!
-> For more information please check the https://developer.radiantlogic.com/ia/iap-3.2/identity-analytics/iap-release/01-iap-release-overview/.
+> For more information, check the [release overview](../../iap-3.2/identity-analytics/iap-release/01-iap-release-overview.md) guide.
 > If you have questions on the compatibility of your version of IAP please contact the support services.

 ### Database migration